adamenagy/mfgdm-api-tutorial/Explorer and First Queries/index.md

 - **ComponentVersion**: A specific version of a component.
 - **Occurrence**: An instance of a component inside another component.
 - **Properties**: Custom properties of a ComponentVersion.
-- **PhysicalProperties**: Physical properties of a ComponentVersion: area, volume, density, mass and bounnding box.
+- **PhysicalProperties**: Physical properties of a ComponentVersion: area, volume, density, mass and bounding box.
 - **Derivatives**: Export file formats that can be requested for a ComponentVersion: STEP, STL or OBJ.
 - **ManagePropertiesOnVersion**: Lifecycle information related to the ComponentVersion: itemNumber, lifeCycle, etc.